chaidhat/compiler/README.md

 * assignment (=)
 * equality testing (!=, ==)

+That's it.

-## Min-C Compiler
+## Min-C Compiler (MCC)
-Compiles Min-C into x86_64 assembly .o.
-Then asks linker to link it into a binary **What it does**
+Compiles Min-C into x86_64 assembly *.o* files then asks linker to link into binaries\
+**What it does**
-* reads input char by char, being lexed and parsed one by one into an AST
+1. reads input char by char, being lexed into tokens
+2. preprocesses and parses one by one into an Abstract Syntax Tree in one pass
-* generates IR based on that AST
+3. generate an Intermediate Representation based on that AST
-* assemble code from the IR, as an .o file
+4. assemble code from the IR, as an *.o* file
-* ask the system's linker (ld) to link the file.
+5. ask the system's linker (ld) to link the file.
 I ain't writing that.